arnauoller/fabric-samples/commercial-paper/README.md

 ```

->  Note that there is NO dependency between the language of any one client application and any contract.
+>  Note that there is NO dependency between the langauge of any one client application and any contract.
 Mix and match as you wish!

 ### Issue the paper

 This is running as *MagnetoCorp* so you can stay in the same window.
 These commands are to be run in the
 `commercial-paper/organization/magnetocorp/application` directory or the `commercial-paper/organization/magnetocorp/application-java`

 *Add the Identity to be used*

 ```
 node addToWallet.js
 # or
 java -cp target/commercial-paper-0.0.1-SNAPSHOT.jar org.magnetocorp.AddToWallet
 ```